 - Be very gentle when you stir.
 Use more of a folding motion so as not to break up the cereal too much.

-- Store, in an airtight container, for up to a week, but it probably won’t last that long.
-You can see my favorite container to use in the recipe card.
+Store this Halloween snack mix, in an airtight container, for up to a week, but it probably won’t last that long.
+I like the OXO pop-top containers.

 - Cookies and Cream Muddy Buddies – this is a treat for anyone who loves cookies and cream.
 Make it for a movie night or game day.